bioshazard/backrest-auto-labels/README.md

 When `backrest.paths.include` matches a container mount, the sidecar rewrites it to the host-side path (for example `/var/lib/docker/volumes/backrest-config/_data` by default), so you capture just the config while ignoring other mounts.

+Need cron jitter inside a window?
+Set the minute field to `T` (e.g. `backrest.schedule=T 3 * * *`).
+The sidecar hashes the rendered plan ID to a deterministic minute between `0-59`, so each workload keeps a consistent-but-spread start time without overlapping exactly on the hour.

 ### Manage the compose stack

 Use the provided Make target to run Docker Compose with a stable project name (`backrest-dev`):